0chain/zboxcli/README.md

 ## Create new allocation

 Command `newallocation` reserves hard disk space on the blobbers.
 Later `upload` can be used to save files to the blobber. `newallocation` has three modes triggered by the presence or absence of the `cost` and `free_storage` parameters.
 * `cost` Converts `newallocation` into a query that returns the cost of the allocation determined by the remaining parameters.
-* `free_storage` Creates an allocation using a free storage marker.
+* [`free_storage`](#free-storage-allocation) Creates an allocation using a free storage marker.
 All other parameters except `cost` will be ignored.
 The allocation settings will be set automatically by `0chain`, from preconfigured values.
 * `otherwise` Creates an allocation applying the settings indicated by the remaining parameters.
+* Use `owner` if you want to create and fund an allocation for someone else.
+If using this option then you need to provide the new owner's public key.
+Otherwise, the owner defaults to the client.

 | Parameter          | Description                                               | Default        | Valid Values |